Frequently Asked Questions

 In addition to their heart and hands, doulas also have a lot of comfort measures that can help the birthing person to have a more positive experience.
 These include aromatherapy, mellow lighting options, hot or cold packs, rebozo techniques, suggestions for laboring and birthing positions, moral support, reassurance, and verbal affirmations.

-Doulas are for any mother who wants to be supported during birth.
+Doulas are for any family who wants to be supported during birth.
 We attend births at hospitals, birth centers, and at home.

-The doula’s true agenda is to help ensure that the woman’s birth plan is acknowledged and followed as much as possible.
-Doulas don’t project their own values or goals onto their clients, nor do they make any decisions for their clients.
+My true agenda is to help ensure that your birth plan is acknowledged and followed as much as possible.
+I don’t project my own values or goals onto you, nor do I make any decisions for you.

-I don’t want my clients to have any regrets about their decisions, so I like to ask them prenatally where they are on pain medication preference scale.
-We discuss what they’d like me to do if they ask for an epidural.
-Many choose to have a code word for letting their support people know that they are truly ready for epidural.
+I don’t want you to have any regrets about your decisions, so I like to ask you prenatally where you are on pain medication preference scale.
+We discuss what you’d like me to do if you ask for an epidural.
+Some families choose to have a code word for letting their support people know that they are truly ready for epidural.

-Sometimes when labor gets intense and things are happening quickly, the doula might be the only person in the room actively trying to make sure the mother’s wishes and the birth plan are respected.
-This is her purpose in being present in a family’s birth space.
+Sometimes when labor gets intense and things are happening quickly, the doula might be the only person in the room actively trying to make sure your wishes and the birth plan are respected.
+This is my purpose in being present in a family’s birth space.

-A doula doesn’t replace the partner.
-A doula knows pregnancy, labor, and birth, and the partner knows the mother – together, they make a great team.
-If the partner wants to be more emotionally involved, the doula can take care of physical comfort measures.
-If the partner wants to be hands on, the doula can show them techniques (some of them require quite a bit of muscle so they are perfect for many partners to take charge of), while supporting the mother emotionally.
+I don't replace your partner.
+I know pregnancy, labor, and birth, and your partner knows you – together, we make a great team.
+If your partner wants to be more emotionally involved, I can take care of physical comfort measures.
+If your partner wants to be hands on, I can show them techniques (some of them require quite a bit of muscle so they are perfect for many partners to take charge of), while supporting the mother emotionally.

 Nurses and midwives can be compassionate and supportive, but their role is very different from that of a doula.
 Nurses and midwives are focused on clinical tasks, such as monitoring the baby’s heart rate, taking mom’s vitals, performing vaginal exams, charting (there is a lot of charting!), and often catching the baby (though moms can do this too).
 They are usually extremely busy.
 Even if they wanted to provide emotional support or had skills for physical comfort measures, they usually don’t have the time to do so consistently.